data-8/connector-instructors/README.md

 This documentation is for a collection of code that aims to be useful for connector instructors.

 If you have questions about the class, finding students, building your course, etc, check out the wiki [here](https://github.com/data-8/connector-instructors/wiki).

+If you're looking for the github page for the repository, try [here](https://github.com/data-8/connector-instructors).

 # Overview